kmcd14/pands-project2021/README.md

 ![mean groupby](Images\mean_groupby.PNG)

 We can take closer look at these values for each species with groupby function.
 To filter by column, pass .groupby() the column you want to sort by (‘Species’ in this case) and follow it by the aggregate function - e.g. min, max, mean, count - you wish to perform.
-In the above picture mean is used.
+In the above code mean is used.

 ![mean](Images\mean.PNG)